appsemble/appsemble/CONTRIBUTING.md

 #### server/api

-This directory contains the [OpenAPI] specification, split into managable chunks.
+This directory contains the [OpenAPI] specification, split into manageable chunks.

 #### server/controllers

-The _controllers/_ directoy contains the business logic for each API call.
+The _controllers/_ directory contains the business logic for each API call.
 The calls are categorized by the resource they apply to.

 #### server/middleware